Employment tribunal costs in 2021

 - Without prejudice tactics

-Costs of taking a case to employment tribunal
+What are the main costs of taking a case to employment tribunal?

 The law used to be straightforward enough that employees would often represent themselves.
 But it has become increasingly complex and most people will choose legal representation to guide them expertly through the process, and to represent their interests in the tribunal.

 So, when considering taking your employer to tribunal, you will have to take into account legal fees.
 It is very rare for any employment law practice to offer a ‘no-win no-fee’ payment agreement for a case that is going to tribunal.